 Boys should wear an athletic supporter or compression shorts under their sweatpants and baseball pants.
 If your son is a catcher, it is mandatory he wear a protection cup.

 Giving your Little Leaguers time to practice with the gear they’ll be using in their games will get them comfortable and ready to play.
 There are also many optional pieces of safety equipment, from mouth guards to face protectors to arm sleeves, that parents and players can choose to wear, but are not mandatory.
+So make sure you head to your local retailer, such as DICK'S Sporting Goods, before your Little League season starts, so your player is ready for the season.
 While Little League recommends players wear appropriate attire for practices and gear, we put even more emphasis on Little Leaguers having fun and making new friends from the first practice to the last one.
 Have a wonderful Little League season!